Increasing interest in investing with environmental and social considerations

 IEN's own tracking of the field also found that as of August 2021:

 - 69 colleges and public university systems have signed on to at least one major commitment on sustainable investing, with most focusing on climate action including 18 in the US and 51 internationally.
-These commitments include the Principles of Responsible Investment (PRI), CDP, Ceres Investor Network on Climate Risk and Sustainability, Net Zero Asset Owners Alliance, Montreal Pledge and the Fossil Free Declaration organized by People & Planet in the UK.
+These commitments include the Principles of Responsible Investment (PRI), CDP, Ceres Investor Network on Climate Risk and Sustainability, Montreal Pledge and the Fossil Free Declaration organized by People & Planet in the UK.

-- 195 colleges and public university systems have partially or fully divested from fossil fuels, private prisons and other harmful sectors including 70 in the US and nearly 125 internationally.
+- 206 colleges and public university systems have partially or fully divested from fossil fuels, private prisons and other harmful sectors including 79 in the US and 127 internationally.
+Read more.

 Other Key Issues and Trends

-- Investing in Diverse Managers: According to the 2018 NACUBO-TIAA report, 4%—or about 32 institutions—of the 802 institutions surveyed had a diversity and inclusion policy for hiring managers.
-Out of the 32 institutions, about 2 of them were invested with diverse managers.
+- Investing in Diverse Managers: According to the 2020 NACUBO-TIAA report, only 6% of the 700+ institutions surveyed had a diversity and inclusion policy for hiring managers and largest endowments were more likely to have diverse managers in their portfolios.
 Read more about allocating to diverse managers.